 Skip to Main Content

-Datasets Collections
+Datasets

 What is a dataset?

 A dataset is a structured collection of related data, often organized in tables or databases, that is used for research, analysis, or processing.
-It can include various types of data, such as numerical data, text, images, or videos.
+It can include various types of data, such as numerical data, texts, images, or videos.

 Why use datasets?

 Researchers use existing datasets to conduct secondary analyses to investigate new hypotheses, verify or replicate the results of a study, or to aggregate data across multiple studies such as meta analysis and systematic review.
+Researchers often use large datasets for secondary research to identify and analyze trends, to build and test theoretical models, etc.

 Where can I find datasets?